camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Elasticsearch 8

-Firstly, make sure to follow the official [upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/setup-upgrade.html) for Elasticsearch.
-This is also a good time to make sure you are not using any deprecated values when upgrading.
+Follow the official [upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/setup-upgrade.html) for Elasticsearch and ensure you are not using any deprecated values when upgrading.

 ##### Default values.yaml

-If you are using our default values.yaml, then no change is required from your side.
-You can follow the upgrade steps as normal with the updated default values.yaml.
+If you are using our default `values.yaml`, no change is required.
+Follow the upgrade steps as usual with the updated default `values.yaml`.

 ##### Custom values.yaml

-If you have a custom values.yaml, please take note of the following:

-Change the image repository and tag:
+If you have a custom `values.yaml`, change the image repository and tag:

 ```yaml
 image: